FYLDE COAST PLAYERS

 Picture

-Pygmalion will be performed at Lowther Pavilion from 22-25 March 2023.
-To book tickets please follow THIS LINK
+Pygmalion was performed at Lowther Pavilion from 22-25 March 2023.
+To see the NODA review pleas follow THIS LINK, to see the Press Review by Julian Wilde follow THIS LINK

 Hear the cast and director being interviewed about this remarkable show on Fylde Coast Radio